Wells Psychology

 Important Update

-Due to high demand, Wells Psychology is unable to accept any new assessment referrals for the remainder of 2025.
+Due to high demand, Wells Psychology is unable to accept any new assessment referrals.

 Thank you so much for your patience and understanding.